-Arriving from Palma you’ll pass Marivent Palace on your left as you enter Cala Mayor.
+Arriving from the city of Palma de Mallorca, you’ll pass Marivent Palace on your left as you enter Cala Mayor.
 This is the occasional home of the King of Spain where he welcomes international dignitaries from time to time.
 Charles and Diana spent a holiday there overlooking Cala Mayor’s sandy beach below the palace.
 How do I know this?
 Because at the time I lived in the main block of flats on Cala Mayor beach with direct views across to the palace though I didn’t spot any royalty!

 The 5 star Nixe Palace Hotel with its stunning sea views and private beach is on your left as you descend into Cala Mayor.
 On both sides of the street you’ll find a selection of shops, bars and restaurants.
 Take a left at the bottom of the hill which takes you onto Cala Mayor’s very pretty beach where the Cala Mayor hotel has a limited seaview.